UBC-MDS/DSCI522_sreya_fwu/README.md

 In this analysis, we will apply the decision tree method to find the strongest features that are able to predict the arrest result.

 - Separate the dataset into training and testing datasets (7:3).
-- Define the variable X to be a feature vector includes the time of the crime, primary type, description, location, and domestic.
+- Define the variable X to be a feature vector that includes the time of the crime, primary type (category of the crime), description, location, and domestic (if it was a domestic crime).
 - Define the target variable Y to be the arrest result.
 - Use the decision tree package in Python (i.e. Scikit Learn) to model the relationship between X and Y.
 - Once we get the tree, we can use it to get the predicted arrest results for the testing dataset and compare them with the actual results to get the accuracy rate.